-- 1. the possibility of a new wave of the Covid-19 pandemic; - 2. geopolitical factors; - 3. deteriorating business and consumer confidence; - 4. the high percentage of non-performing exposures and - 5. any prolonged prevalence of strong inflationary pressures.
+- 1. the possibility of a new wave or mutations of the Covid-19 pandemic; - 2. geopolitical factors; - 3. deteriorating business and consumer confidence; - 4. the high percentage of non-performing exposures; - 5. any prolonged prevalence of strong inflationary pressures; - 6. the continuation of the Russia-Ukraine crisis and the EU sanctions effects; - 7. the global climate change.

 Consumption and investments will continue to contribute positively to the growth rate of the Cyprus economy.
 The largest drivers to growth are expected to remain the Retail, Tourism, Professional Services - mainly Financial, Shipping and IT services - and the Construction sector.
-Even though the Tourism sector is not projected to recover and fully return to the levels of previous years before 2022, nevertheless, its impact will be significant in the medium term.
+Despite the loss of Russian tourists due to EU sanctions against Russia, the Tourism sector has performed better than expected in the first eight months of 2022, however is not projected to recover and fully return to the levels of previous years before 2024, nevertheless, its impact will be significant in the medium term.

-In addition, in order to mitigate the effects of the pandemic and support the European economies, a number of measures have been launched at European level, including a European Instrument of EUR 100 bn for temporary Support to mitigate Unemployment Risks in an Emergency (SURE), with Cyprus borrowing in total EUR 603 mn.
+In 2022 Cyprus submitted a formal request for a second top up temporary support to mitigate Unemployment Risks in an Emergency (SURE) of the order of EUR 29 mn increasing the borrowing under the said instrument to EUR 632 mn.
+The additional amount which is expected to be disbursed during the last quarter of 2022 correspond to the fiscal cost of relevant measures that continue to be implemented by the Government of Cyprus.
 Furthermore, the gradual implementation of the National Recovery and Resilience Plan of a total amount of EUR 1.2 bn which is subject to the achievement of specific milestones and policy targets, is expected to have a positive impact on the growth profile and the diversification of the Cyprus economy from 2022 onwards.
-An amount of EUR 26 mn in loans has already been disbursed in September 2021.
+An amount of EUR 26 mn in loans has already been disbursed in September 2021 whilst an amount of EUR 170 mn in grants is expected to be disbursed within the year 2022.

-Inflation (CPI) is expected to turn positive at 2.0% in 2021 compared to -1.1% in 2020, mainly driven by the international oil price developments.
-In 2022 it is forecast to reach 1.5% and hover around 2.0% in 2023 and 2024.
-Unemployment is expected to average at 7.5% in 2021 and then is projected to gradually decline to 6.7% in 2022, 6.0% in 2023 and 5.5% in 2024.
+Inflation (CPI) is estimated to follow upward path reaching 7.7% in 2022 compared to 4.8% in 2021, mainly driven by supply price pressures, especially on energy prices as a result of the Russian-Ukraine war.
+In 2023 it is forecast to reach 3.0% and hover around 2.0% in 2024 and 2025.
+Unemployment is expected to average at 7.0% in 2022 and then is projected to gradually decline to 6.4% in 2023, 5.7 in 2024 and 5.0% in 2025.

-The fiscal balance of the General Government is projected to remain in deficit in 2021, reaching a deficit of 5.0% of GDP compared to a deficit of 5.7% of GDP the year before, despite the significant economic growth foreseen during the year 2021.
-This is mainly attributed to the impact from the continuation of the measures targeted to combat the consequences of the pandemic from the beginning of 2020.
-For the coming years, the fiscal balance is projected to improve by 3.9 percentage points of GDP in 2022 falling to a deficit of 1.1% of GDP, remain marginally in deficit of 0.5% in 2022 and then turn positive by the end of the programming period, reaching a surplus of about 0.8% of GDP in 2024.
+The fiscal balance of the General Government is projected to turned to surplus in 2022, reaching a surplus of 1.2% of GDP compared to a deficit of 1.7% of GDP the year before, despite the negative impact of the Russia - Ukraine war launched in February 2022.
+This is mainly attributed to the improvement of the economic environment.
+For the coming years, the fiscal balance is projected to improve further reaching 1.7% of GDP in 2023 and then is projected to be stabilize at 2.3% of GDP in 2024 and 2025.

-Government debt is projected to drop significantly by 11.4 percentage points of GDP in 2021 and reach 107.7% of GDP in 2021 from 119.1% in 2020.
-In 2022 it is projected that the debt-to-GDP ratio will continue its downward trend falling to 100.9%, and decreasing further to 96.9 and 90.2% of GDP in 2023 and 2024, respectively.
-It is worth noting that, at the end of 2021, cash reserves are projected to account for around 10% of GDP.
+Government debt is projected to drop significantly by 14.3 percentage points of GDP in 2022 and reach 89.3% of GDP in 2022 from 103.6% in 2021.
+In 2023 it is projected that the debt-to-GDP ratio will continue its downward trend falling to 83.3%, and decreasing further to 76.5 and 72.3% of GDP in 2024 and 2025, respectively.
+It is worth noting that, at the end of 2022, cash reserves are projected to account for around 9% of GDP.
 The percentage will meet the target of the MTDS to cover the financing needs of the next 6-9 months.